capreolina/rangifer_diary/082/README.md

 ![cervine @ the second part of the Ninja Castle JQ](cervine-2nd-part-of-ninja-castle-jq.webp "cervine @ the second part of the Ninja Castle JQ")

 …I didn’t have to start completely from scratch.
 This next part was so difficult that I was really about to give up.
 So I looked to YouTube&trade; for guidance.
-And guidance is exactly what I found: “[Maplestory &ndash; Ninja Castle Jump Quest](https://www.youtube.com/watch?v=JQibi8MSScU)”.
+And guidance is exactly what I found: “[MapleStory &ndash; Ninja Castle Jump Quest](https://www.youtube.com/watch?v=JQibi8MSScU)”.
 This video depicts GMS IGN **Sylvananna** completing the entire JQ in roughly &ap;38(!) seconds.
 Although I’m not exactly capable of doing the JQ _quite_ that quickly, watching how Sylvananna does it helped me _immensely_ to complete the JQ myself.
 With that, I was able to bypass the ninja star/blowgun hell, and proceed to the third and final section of the JQ:

 ![cervine, ⅔ of the way through the Ninja Castle JQ](cervine-two-thirds-of-the-way-thru-ninja-castle-jq.webp "cervine, ⅔ of the way through the Ninja Castle JQ")